 Ruta de Las Presas

 This 32 km long trail takes its the name from “presas” (damn) that can be seen throughout the hike, such as Presa Caidero de La Niña, Presa del Parralillo (from where there’s a great view of Roque Nublo) and Presa del Candelaria.
 The trail starts in La Aldrea de San Nicolás, which is located on the west of the island, and goes all the way to Artenara, which is Gran Canaria’s highest municipality.
-One of the nicest hikes in Gran Canaria, it is part of the GC-210.
+It is part of the GC-210.
 It actually follows the road motorbikes passing by are quite common.

 The nicest shorter hikes in Gran Canaria